ncbi/deflake/README.md

 If the program you're deflaking writes to predetermined files (for example a log file), and you want to multiprocess using the `pool-size` option, deflake might report a failure due to multiple processes trying to write to the same file.

-In this case you can use the special `#count` replacement token.
-You can change the default `#count` replacement token the `--counter-token` or `-c` option.
+In this case you can use the special `#count` replacement token to change the name of the log file each process writes to.
+If you need to change the default `#count` token to something else, use the `--counter-token` or `-c` option.
 Whatever replacement token you use, it will be replaced with the iterator used when looping through the processes.
 For example:

 ```